PratikChakrabortyaz/Neural-Networks/README.md

-This repository contains the neural networks i created to train on different datasets
+The neural networks i created and trained